Reduced engine power, can have many different names; depending on the year, make and model of your vehicle.

-Just like when your home computer when it goes into safe mode, limiting functions that may cause further damage.
+Just like when your home computer, when it goes into safe mode; limiting functions that may cause further damage.
 When your vehicle goes into this mode, it operates with limited functionality and speed.
-Finally, this mode is intended to help the driver get to a service shop safely.
+Finally, this mode is intended to help the driver, get to a service shop safely.

-As when the system detects a serious problem with:
+For instance, when the system detects a serious problem with: